vmatth/P5/README.md

 ```
 24
 ```
-## Running the nodes on spot
+## Launching the nodes on SPOT

-To run the ROS nodes
+Launch the nodes to boot SPOT

 ```
 roslaunch spot_pkg boot.launch